ok69531/AAIS-public/README.md

 - main_tuned.py: script for training with subsampling ratio tuning
 - requirements.txt, requirements-window-cuda.txt: dependencies for this repository
 - aais_example.ipynb: tutorial for implementation AAIS on colab

+## Tutorial
+We provide a tutorial conducted in the Google Colab environment: [link](https://colab.research.google.com/drive/1ePTpkQdWiHQotlXLagbAwbeVVEjRn2BI?usp=sharing)

+The tutorial can be divided into three main parts: importing necessary data and models for training, calculating the one-step influence function, and implementing the overall algorithm of our method.

+A copy of the Colab page is uploaded to the repository as the [aais_example.ipynb](https://github.com/ok69531/AAIS-public/blob/main/aais_example.ipynb) file.